idaholab/moose/docs/content/getting_started/cluster.md

 moose-dev-gcc      moose-dev-gcc-parmesh     moose-dev-clang    moose-tools me@some_machine#>
 ```
 * The point being, some HPC clusters can have hundreds of available modules.
-While using this method, you can group and display certain modules at the end of stdout.
+While using this method, you can group and display certain modules pertinent to your MOOSE users at the end of stdout.

+---
 ## Building PETSc
 * Now that we have our environment ready, we will load it up as a user would.
 This will ensure that everything we did above is going to work for our end-users.